 - Check for front/rear wheels conditions.
-Pay attention to the difference of braking performances between two and four-wheel drive. - 2.
+Pay attention to the differences of braking performances between two and four-wheel drive. - 2.
 Slow down when turning.
 Turning at high speed may result in overturn or even death. - 3.
-Turn on your headlights at high speeds. - Drive only when the vehicle speed can be controlled. - Do not use DIFF.LOCK when driving at high speed.
+Turn on your headlights at high speeds. - 4.
+Only drive at a speed that can be controlled.

+- Do not use DIFF.LOCK when driving at high speed.
 Otherwise, this may cause vehicle loss of control. - When driving at high speed, suddenly turning the steering wheel will reduce vehicle stability.
 Never sharply turn the steering wheel at high speeds.